cityofaustin/atd-geospatial/.github/ISSUE_TEMPLATE/gimob-monthly-meeting.md

 ---

 Attend the month GIMOB Meeting.
-Will add my notes to OneNote referenced in the Epic.
+Will add my notes to a comment below.